dyng/ctrlsf.vim/README.md

 - `-R` - Use regular expression pattern.
 - `-I`, `-S` - Searching case-insensitively (`-I`) or case-sensitively (`-S`).
-- `-C`, `-A`, `-B` - Specify how many context lines, identical to those in Ag/Ack.
+- `-C`, `-A`, `-B` - Specify how many context lines to be printed, identical to their counterparts in Ag/Ack.

 Read `:h ctrlsf-arguments` for a full list of arguments.

 ### Example

-- Search with regular expression pattern and case-insensitively:
+- Search a regular expression pattern case-insensitively:

     ```vim
     :CtrlSF -R -I foo.*
     ```

-- Search with pattern that contains space:
+- Search a pattern that contains space:

     ```vim
     :CtrlSF 'def foo():'
+    ```

+- Search a pattern with characters requiring escaping:

+    ```vim
+    :CtrlSF '"foobar"'
+    " or
+    :CtrlSF \"foobar\"
     ```

 ## Tips